vinhhust2806/Smart-Home/README.md

 - Run in Terminal of app.js:
 npm test

-- Creat intent and intergration of google assistant on dialogflow
+- Create intent and intergration of google assistant on dialogflow

 - Command Prompt
 ngrok